Aluminum Die Casting in Vietnam

 Surface Finishing Possibilities

-We offer the following surface finishing processes:
+We offer the following surface-finishing processes:

 - Electrophoretic Deposition (ED) Coating: Provides a uniform, corrosion-resistant finish.